- Monitoring the behaviors of influential investors is nothing new.

 Financial news media, message boards, and other sources have dedicated copious amounts of time to dissecting the decisions made by well-known investors for decades.
 Yet increasing access to information, availability of social media websites, and the widespread use of apps have made monitoring the behavior of whales easier than ever.

-Moreover, in the wake of the meme stock trading frenzy from earlier this year, social investing—where groups of investors band together to make similar trades—appears to have amplified the visibility of whale watching.
+Moreover, social investing—where groups of investors band together to make similar trades—appears to have amplified the visibility of whale watching.

 This combination, plus the heightened media attention because of who these groups of investors are mimicking, has made it seem like whale watching has been taken to a new level.